pmservice/style-transfer/README.md

    cf push -f bx_manifest.yml
    ```

  **Important**: You should update API URL regarding your region (`https://api.ng.bluemix.net` for US-South).
-For example for UK region URL should be `https://api.eu-gb.bluemix.net/`.
+For example, for UK region URL should be `https://api.eu-gb.bluemix.net/`.

 Application will be available on IBM Cloud.